Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 ### Send messages using Sessions

-To send messages using sessions, you first need to create a session enabled Queue or Subscription.
+> Using sessions requires you to create a session enabled Queue or Subscription.
+You can
+> read more about how to configure this feature in the portal [here][docsms_messagesessions_fifo].

-You can do this in the Azure portal.
-Then, use an instance of a `ServiceBusClient` to create a sender using the the [createSender][sbclient_createsender] function.
+In order to send messages to a session, use the `ServiceBusClient` to create a sender using [createSender][sbclient_createsender].
 This gives you a sender which you can use to [send][sender_send] messages.

 When sending the message, set the `sessionId` property in the message to ensure your message lands in the right session.

 ```javascript
 const sender = serviceBusClient.createSender("my-session-queue");